larahabashy/capstone-report/_build/html/_sources/capstone-report.md

 2. Web application

-We descrive these products in detail below.
+We describe these products in detail below.

 The first deliverable data product is the source code including an environmental file (.yaml), command-line enabled python scripts to perform train-validation-test split on image folders, modeling, evaluation, and deployment, and a Makefile that automates the entire process.
 The team expects our partner to use the source code to refit the lipohypertrophy classification model as more ultrasound images become available.
 The python scripts are built with optional arguments for model hyperparameters, which makes this a flexible tool to work with.
 The Makefile renders the process automatic and makes the model refitting effortless.
 However, the source code requires a certain degree of python and command line interface knowledge.